Why your shaving cream is watery and what to do about it?

 Your shaving cream exists in all states of matter:

 Your shaving cream is a compressed gas when it is inside the can.
-As soon as you spray it out, your shaving cream is released in the form of a solid.
+Your shaving cream is released as a solid as soon as you spray it out.
 Later on, when you lather, it condenses to a liquid.

 What’s in your shaving cream?

 Shaving cream has eighty percent of water in it.
 It has twenty percent ingredients that propel it out of the can.
-These ingredients bind it together, create the lather, soften your skin and preserve the cream for prolonged shelf life.
+These ingredients bind it together, create the lather, soften your skin, and preserve the cream for a prolonged shelf life.

 1. Solvents:

-Water is a universal solvent that is used in a large quantity in your shaving cream.
-It dissolves the ingredients, together.
+Water is a universal solvent that is used extensively in shaving cream.
+It dissolves the ingredients.

 2. Propellants:

-Are compressed gases found inside a pressurized can, an aerosol can, that helps to expel out its contents.
-These gases push the liquid out of the can and help in foam formation.
-The propellants that are found in your shaving cream are butane, isobutane, and propane.
+Compressed gases are found inside a pressurized can, such as an aerosol can, that help to expel its contents.
+These gases push the liquid out of the can and help form foam.
+The propellants found in shaving cream are butane, isobutane, and propane.

 Your shaving cream is an aerosol spray.
-It is convenient to use.
-It is so easy to use because it provides a targeted stream that reduces waste.
+It is convenient and easy to use because it provides a targeted stream that reduces waste.
 A key part of any aerosol spray is water.

 Reasons for separation of water, gas, and solids:

-As you already know, your shaving cream is a mixture of liquefied gas and water, that is packed inside a pressurized container with a valve.
+As you already know, shaving cream is a mixture of liquefied gas and water packed inside a pressurized container with a valve.
 When you open the valve by pushing the button on the top of your can, the inner pressure pushes the aerosol up the dip tube and out of the valve.

-You are responsible for making your shaving cream watery, runny or thin by NOT SHAKING it before every push of the button.
-Sometimes, common people have a misconception that extremely high temperature is responsible for watery shaving cream, yes, you should keep the can away from flames, but refrigerating it is not the solution after you have wasted all the gas by letting it diffuse prior to completion of your product.
+You are responsible for making your shaving cream watery, runny, or thin by NOT SHAKING it before every push of the button.
+Sometimes, common people have a misconception that extremely high temperatures are responsible for watery shaving cream.
+Yes, you should keep the can away from flames, but refrigerating it is not the solution after you have wasted all the gas by letting it diffuse prior to completing your product.

-The primary function of water in the spray can is to keep the entire formulation evenly mixed to assure the proper ingredient proportion of your shaving cream is the same throughout its complete use, until the very last droplet.
+The primary function of water in the spray can is to keep the entire formulation evenly mixed, ensuring the proper ingredient proportion of your shaving cream remains the same throughout its complete use until the very last droplet.

-Encouraging even mixing helps extend the life of your shaving cream.
+Encouraging even mixing helps extend the life of shaving cream.
 The same is necessary for paint sprays.
-It will be as usable today as it was a couple of years ago if you have the habit of shaking your can on a regular basis, before and after every use.
+If you have the habit of shaking your can regularly, before and after every use, it will be as usable today as it was a couple of years ago.

 Another important function of water in the spray can is to help produce a spray with a specific particle size.
-Air fresheners have the smallest invisible particles called mist, paint sprays have a medium particle size which will not drip or sag.
-Shaving cream has large particle size to maintain the flow and leveling, to promote a uniform film thickness and ensure a foamy lather is made out of it.
+Air fresheners have the smallest invisible particles called mist, paint sprays have a medium particle size that will not drip or sag, and shaving cream has a large particle size to maintain the flow and leveling, promote a uniform film thickness, and ensure a foamy lather.

 Water helps aerosol products in different ways.
-It holds the formulation together inside the can and it helps maintain the right particle size.
+It holds the formulation together inside the can, and it helps maintain the right particle size.
 Water prolongs the shelf life of your shaving cream and can lend important performance characteristics to it.
-Water simply makes it happen.
+Water makes it happen.

-A combination of other ingredients like glycerine, lanoline and stearic acid gives your shaving cream its foamy, velvety texture.
-A combination of gases, solids and solvents (liquids) is necessary for a long-lasting, well-preserved and well-performing shaving cream to give you a comfortable, healthy and hygienic shave.
+Combining other ingredients like glycerine, lanoline, and stearic acid gives your shaving cream its foamy, velvety texture.
+A combination of gases, solids, and solvents (liquids) is necessary for a long-lasting, well-preserved, and well-performing shaving cream to give you a comfortable, healthy, and hygienic shave.

 The basic mechanism of shaving cream can:

-As you already know that your shaving cream is an aerosol can, it uses compressed gas or liquefied gas as a propellant.
-The propellant will take liquid form when highly compressed, while it is well above its boiling point.
-Your shaving cream is liquid at room temperature, it is filled in before the can is sealed.
+As you already know, your shaving cream is an aerosol can.
+It uses compressed gas or liquefied gas as a propellant.
+The propellant will take liquid form when highly compressed and well above its boiling point.
+Your shaving cream is liquid at room temperature; it is filled in before the can is sealed.

 The propellant is pumped in under high pressure after the can is sealed.
 When the propellant is stored under very high pressure, it does not have enough space to expand into a gas.
-It has to stay in the liquid form as long as the pressure is maintained.
+It has to stay liquid as long as the pressure is maintained.

 The basic mechanism at work is the same for all aerosol cans, whether the expelled product is thick shaving cream, whipped cream or any other household product.

-As soon as the valve is opened the pressure on the liquefied gas is instantly reduced.
-After the reduction of the pressure, it begins to boil.
-Its particles break free forming a layer of gas at the top of your can.
+As soon as the valve is opened, the pressure on the liquefied gas is instantly reduced.
+After the pressure reduction, it begins to boil.
+Its particles break free, forming a layer of gas at the top of your can.

-When your shaving cream flows through the nozzle, its propellant continuously expands into a gas.
-The evaporating propellant forms bubbles in the cream, creating a foam.
-The consistency of the shaving cream depends on various factors like: the chemical composition of your cream and its propellant, the ratio of propellant to cream, the pressure of propellant and shape/size of the valve.
+When shaving cream flows through the nozzle, its propellant continuously expands into a gas.
+The evaporating propellant forms bubbles in the cream, creating foam.
+The consistency of the shaving cream depends on various factors, such as the chemical composition of the cream and its propellant, the ratio of propellant to cream, the pressure of the propellant, and the shape/size of the valve.

 Frequently Asked Questions: